Next to him is his walker, which is a great helper getting between chores. But it’s no good on the stairs.

 - “We immediately saw that Tommy’s method of getting up and down the stairs wasn’t very good.
 His body became rigid, thus making him less safe in the stairs,” says Martin Tjugen, occupational therapist of the daily life management team.

 - “When you need to use the stairs to get down in the morning and in order to get to the bathroom, any insecurity can affect activity levels negatively by making you hesitant to walk the stairs, and put things off,” explains Malvik municipality occupational therapist Oda Helen Græsli.

 - “For this reason, we were very pleased when we found a solution we thought would work,” says Martin Tjugen.

-The solution Martin Tjugen had in mind, was a stair helper that gives support when walking up and down stairs, but which doesn’t do the work for you.
+The solution Martin Tjugen had in mind, was a stair climber that gives support when walking up and down stairs, but which doesn’t do the work for you.

 - “I immediately realized this was clever, and that I could make use of it.
 It’s especially walking down the stairs that’s difficult for me, but with this support I can lean against the handle if I feel unsteady, and it gives me good support to be able to put my feet down safely ahead of myself,” says Tommy.

 Up and down with the stair climber

 He gets up and walks over to the stairs.
 Along the wall, two rails have been mounted.
 He folds out a handle, grabs it with both hands before he starts pushing.
 After that he walks, step by step.
 The climb goes quickly.
 On the top landing, he stops and turns.

 - “This part was the worst for me,” he says, taking the first step down while holding on to the handle.

 - “Now I feel safe.
 If my legs should fail, I can hang on with all my weight on the handle without falling forwards.
 It feels safe, and I don’t hesitate as much when going down the stairs.
 I don’t need to use it every time, but it’s a good aid which makes it possible for me to live in my own house,” he says, smiling.